‘Duck Dynasty’ star says she caught flurona - NewsBreak

 “It’s day 4 of not being able to get them and being out of our house.
 It’s disgusting,” she writes.
 “And we are exhausted from getting over sickness and being out of our home.”

 Flurona, while just entering our vocabularies this year, has likely been around for some time.
-A man in New York tested positive for the flu and COVID-19 at the same time in late February 2020, The Atlantic reports .Duck Dynasty stars Willie and Korie Robertson talk raising biracial son, new Facebook Watch venture on ‘Banfield’
+A man in New York tested positive for the flu and COVID-19 at the same time in late February 2020, The Atlantic reports.

 Because of their overlapping symptoms, testing is needed to determine if you are experiencing flurona.
 The CDC explains there are a number of tests available to detect the flu.
 Among them is swab testing of your throat or nose, similar to current COVID-19 testing methods.